Sappho 31: Reception and influence

-Fragment 31 is one of Sappho's most famous works.
+Fragment 31 is one of Sappho's most famous works – according to Emmet Robbins, "probably the single most famous poem to come down from Antiquity".
 It is one of her most frequently adapted and translated poems, and has been the subject of more scholarly commentary than any other of her works.
-In the ancient world, the Roman poet Catullus adapted it into his 51st poem, putting his muse Lesbia into the role of Sappho's beloved.
-Other ancient authors who adapted the poem include Theocritus, in his second Idyll, and Apollonius of Rhodes, in his description of the first meeting between Jason and Medea in the Argonautica.
+The ancient Greek authors Theocritus and Apollonius of Rhodes both adapted the poem, Theocritus in his second Idyll and Apollonius in his description of the first meeting between Jason and Medea in the Argonautica.
+In ancient Rome, the poet Catullus adapted it into his 51st poem, putting his muse Lesbia into the role of Sappho's beloved.
+The Roman poets Valerius Aedituus and Lucretius, and the playwright Plautus, all also adapt Sappho 31 in their works.

 In the nineteenth century, the poem began to be seen as an exemplar of Romantic lyric, influencing poets such as Tennyson, whose "Eleänore" and "Fatima" were both inspired by fragment 31.
 Other Romantic poets influenced by the fragment include Shelley and Keats – for instance in "To Constantia, singing" and "Ode to a Nightingale", respectively.

 Sappho's description of the physical response to desire in this poem is especially celebrated.
 The poem is quoted in Longinus's treatise On the Sublime for the intensity of its emotion, Plato draws on it in Socrates' second speech on love in the Phaedrus, and the physical symptoms of desire portrayed in the poem continue to be used to convey the feeling in modern culture.